SnelMelder/front-end/README.md

 ## Getting started

+### Running the project

 ```bash
 git clone https://github.com/SnelMelder/front-end.git
 sudo npm install -g expo-cli
 npm install
 npm start
 ```

+### Configuring authentication with Azure AD

+A Microsoft developer tenant has been set up for this project.
+You can use this if you want to.
+Please refer to Jard for the details.

+If you want to set this up yourselves:

+1. Create a file named authConfig.ts in the auth folder.
+2. Copy the contents of the authConfig.example.ts file over to this file.
+3. Add a single page application to your Microsoft developer tenant, following Microsoft instructions
+4. Fill in the details in your authConfig.ts file

 ## Live preview on iPhone